Wettable, Ringable & Scrubbable – Plenty kitchen roll is 40% more absorbent and NEW Power-X ...

-Making walls a bit grubby is part of an active life at home.
-Here’s how to clean walls easily, and how to wash a wall – we’ve even got advice on how to clean a white wall or get that look of clean wallpaper back again.
+Well, fortunately, there's an easy way you can de-yoghurt those walls, without having to use your tongue… Here’s how to clean walls easily, and how to wash a wall – we’ve even got advice on how to clean a white wall or get that look of clean wallpaper back again.

 It’s important to make sure you test your cleaning method in an inconspicuous area when washing your walls.
 Otherwise, you could end up creating some interesting ‘wall art’ for all to see.

-You’ll find washing a wall – whatever type - a lot easier if you can identify the stains you’re cleaning.
-If it’s a water-based stain such as cooking sauces or drinks, a damp piece of kitchen paper should be enough to remove them.
+You’ll find washing a wall a lot easier if you can identify the stains you’re cleaning.
+If it’s a water-based stain – like a cooking sauces or a drink – a damp piece of kitchen paper should be enough to remove them.
 Then there are oil-based stains.
-These include things like fingerprints, grease from cooking, mayonnaise, and shoe polish.
-You’ll need something a little stronger than water to get rid of these.
+These include things like grubby fingerprints, cooking grease, mayonnaise that’s shot out of a sandwich, and shoe polish when you’ve been nervous about a big event.
+You’ll something a little stronger than water to get rid of these.
 So how do you clean a wall with an oil-based stain?
 Try using a mix of water and mild dish soap, or a homemade mix with white vinegar.

-A moistened Plenty Kitchen Towel is ideal for the job of cleaning walls.
+Moistened Plenty Kitchen Towel is ideal for the job of cleaning walls.
 It’s strong when wet, so it’ll hold together for wiping and wringing, and it’s less abrasive than most cloths so it’ll go easy on your paint finish.
+No 3D wallpaper effect from leftover kitchen roll here!

 How to clean white walls (or any other colour for that matter)